 In 2012 I sold my half of the Moorestown Running Company to my partner, Dave Welsh.

 In the summer of 2009 I finally started a project with Stephen Sigwart to allow race directors to bring online registration to their websites.
-Active.com was the big guerilla in this market, but I had become so frustrated using their service for a number of races that I help run that I decided to do something about it.
+There was a need in the endurance market to have better technology to bring the many parts of a race together.
 RunSignUp.com is the result of that.
-Since 2010, we have grown quickly and are on track to be the largest endurance registration company in the market, along with doing lots of other fun stuff like RaceJoy and The Race Director.
+Since 2010, we have grown quickly and are the largest endurance registration company in the US market, along with doing lots of other fun stuff like RaceJoy and The Race Director.
 Today I spend most of my time on RunSignUp along with an amazing team.